Lasers67/RecipeBot/README.md

 ## RecipeBot
-A recipe bot created during Inter IIT TechMeet 2018 at IIT Bombay.
+A recipe bot created during Jio Inter IIT TechMeet 2018 at IIT Bombay.

+## Problem Solution
+The bot aims to bridge the gap between delicious and lavish dishes and people not having the fancy ingredients to make them.
+It also helps people to make use of their leftover ingredients and cook good meals out of it.
 This bot helps you search for recipes using recipe name or by ingredients.
-Also, helpful to search for occasion related recipes.
-One more good ability of this bot is that it can suggest alternatives for the ingredients you do not have available for a particular recipe.
+Its ability to suggest cheaper and alternative ingredients would be a boon to a large mass of middle class Indians.
+It is also designed to suggest dishes and recipies for different occasions of India related recipes.

+## Technologies Used

+- NodeJS
+- Cheerio
+- DialogFlow
+- FB Messenger for Developers

 ### How to run